AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 #### Be meaningful {#meaningful}

 Be specific whenever possible!
-For example, if it's the country, do you know if it's the shipping or the billing country?
+For example, if it is the country, do you know if it is the shipping or the billing country?
 Is it the user's city, or it is the deal's city?

 **Bad example:**
  Revenue